What are Social Sciences classes?

 U.S History

-This course surveys the history of the United States, the origin of American civilization.
-Students will learn topics and events that lead to the United States’ historical moments, for example, The Civil War, The Great Depression, and The Cold War, etc.
+This course surveys the history of the United States and the origin of American civilization.
+Students will learn topics and events that led to the United States’ historical moments, such as the Civil War, the Great Depression, and the Cold War.

 European History

-European History course introduces students to study social, economic, cultural, intellectual, political, and diplomatic History of Modern Europe from approximately 1450 (the high Renaissance) to the present.
+European History course introduces students to the social, economic, cultural, intellectual, political, and diplomatic History of Modern Europe from approximately 1450 (the high Renaissance) to the present.

 Economics (Macroeconomics and Microeconomics)

 In the economics class, students will learn how society chooses to use its limited resources.
 You will study U.S. Economic institutions, international trade, the stock market and personal finance, environmental economics, money, and banking.
-Areas of topics covered can range from Microeconomics to Macroeconomics.
+Topics covered can range from microeconomics to macroeconomics.

 U.S. Government and Politics